isamar99/isamar99/README.md

 - 👋 Hi, I’m @isamar99
-- 👀 I’m interested in technology and arts
+- 👀 I’m interested in technology and design
-- 🌱 I’m recently graduted

 - 💞️ I’m looking to the best for my future
 - 📫 you can reach me via email samarahmad308@gmail.com